On this page

 Part-time, fully online

-These programs have many of the same online elements as full-time programs, but often come with a more flexible schedule.
-Students can adjust their course loads more easily to fit their work and family commitments.
-Part-time online DSWs can take between three and four years to complete.
-These programs are ideal for working professionals in social work who need ultimate flexibility when pursuing their degree.
+Part-time online DSW programs offer many of the same online features as full-time programs, but with a greater degree of flexibility.
+Students can adjust their course loads to better fit their work and family commitments, making it easier to pursue their degree without disrupting their daily lives.
+These programs typically take between three and four years to complete and are ideal for working professionals in social work who need ultimate flexibility when pursuing their degree.
+By offering part-time options, online DSW programs make it possible for students to advance their education and careers while balancing other commitments.

 Full-time, partially online (blended)